moffin-tech/api-examples/request-jumio-id-validation/README.md

 - [Configure token in production](https://app.moffin.mx/configuracion/api)

-Then you can configure the token as is show in this example.
+Then you can configure the token as is shown in this example.

 ```js
 const client = Axios.create({